openstack/openstack-manuals/doc/cli-reference/source/magnum.rst

   Specifies custom discovery url for node discovery.

 ``--timeout <timeout>``
   The timeout for bay creation in minutes.
-Set to 0 for no timeout.
-The default is no timeout.
+The default is 60 minutes.

 .. _magnum_bay-delete: